Newlode/jirafeau/README.md

 If you have some strange behavior with IE, you may configure [compatibility mode](http://feedback.dominknow.com/knowledgebase/articles/159097-internet-explorer-ie8-ie9-ie10-and-ie11-compat).

-Anyway I would recommand you to use another web browser. :)
+Anyway I would recommend you to use another web browser. :)

 ### I found a bug, what should I do?